Krishakbari/Netflix/README.md

-# my first upload on git-hub
+# my first upload on git-hub..